apienk/minetest-mod-wardrobe/README.txt

 The mod expects skin previews to be available.
 Previews are 400x400 PNG files named texturename_btn.png -- that is, for a texture named john_snow.png the corresponding preview should be named john_snow_btn.png.
-A good way to generate previews is to use (Minecraft Skin Viewer)[http://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-tools/1261408-minecraft-skin-viewer-1-2-supports-1-8-skins].
+A good way to generate previews is to use [Minecraft Skin Viewer](http://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-tools/1261408-minecraft-skin-viewer-1-2-supports-1-8-skins).

 Skins File Syntax
 -----------------